-(float U:number):floating Type: eval, spread, Base
+(float U:number):floating

 The floating point number corresponding to the value of the argument U is returned.
-Some of the least significant digits of an integer may be lost due to the implementation of floating point numbers. float of a floating point number returns the number unchanged.
-If U is too large to represent in floating point an error occurs.
+Some of the least significant digits of an integer may be lost due to the implementaion of floating point numbers. float of a floating point number returns the number unchanged.
+If U is too large to represent in floating point an error occurs. (floatp U:any):boolean Type: eval, spread